enzomagro/EvaneosTemplateManagerRefactor/README.md

 2) The list of place-holders is scalable.
 So I've added a configuration class that contains them.
-The "TemplateManager" needs only to call the key of the related array-value, instead the place-holder patter directly.
+The "TemplateManager" needs only to call the key of the related array-value, instead the place-holder pattern directly.
 THE PRINCIPLE IS : the place-holder pattern remains scalable and modifiable without changing the code directly in the class.